NidalZabade/ENCS3390-OS/OS Assigments/Thread Assigment/README.md

 #

 ```
-I wrote this assignment in 3 different languages just for fun 😃
+I wrote this "assignment🤨" in 3 different languages just for fun 😃
 I hope the code will be useful for you
 ```